 Currently showing photographic work with Durden and Ray in Los Angeles.

-Curtis Stage is a Media Artist/Photographer and currently is Chair of Arts, Media, and Performance at Los Angeles Mission College.
+Curtis is the Chair of Arts, Media and Performance and Professor of Media Arts, Cinema & Photography at Los Angeles Mission College.